Our councillors

 Sue Fullwood, Clerk/Responsible Financial Officer

 Sue has been Clerk/Responsible Financial Officer since 2021, the only employee of the Council.
+Sue works 14 hours per week.
+She has extensive experience working in local government and previously worked at Staffordshire County Council for 17 years.

 How to become a councillor